panoply/liquify/cli/readme.md

 </summary>
 <p>

-The following Liquify packages require the cli module as dependency and ship with preset run script commands or use methods available via the exported api.
+The following Liquify packages require this cli module as a dependency and ship with preset run script commands.

 - [@liquify/atom](#)
 - [@liquify/liquid-language-server](#)